parallel-finance/ton-lending-core/README.md

 ### Liquidator

-The liquidator can liquidate the position of the borrower if the borrower's position is undercollateralized.
+The liquidator can liquidate the position of the borrower if the borrower's position is under collateralized.

 The liquidator can perform the following actions:
 - The liquidator can liquidate the position of the borrower.
 The liquidator can only liquidate one position at a time.

-## Release

-- Before deploying to the mainnet, make sure to update the compiler

-## Development
+## Getting started

+###  Project structure

+- `contracts` - source code of all the smart contracts of the project and their dependencies
+- `wrappers` - wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions
+- `tests` - tests for the contracts
+- `scripts` - scripts used by the project, mainly the deployment scripts
+- `compilables`- the contracts compile config
+- `helpers` - helper functions used by the project

 ### Deploying the contracts and preparing the environment